Infineon/mtb-example-xmc-uart-shell/README.md

 1. Connect the board to your PC using a micro-USB cable through the debug USB connector.

-2. Open a terminal program and select the JLINK CDC UART COM port.
+2. Open a terminal program and select the *JLINK CDC UART COM port*.
 Configure the terminal with baud rate of 115200, data bits of 8, stop bits of 1, and with parity and flow control set to none.

-3. Program the board.

-   - **Using Eclipse IDE for ModusToolbox:**
+3. Program the board using Eclipse IDE for ModusToolbox:

    1. Select the application project in the Project Explorer.

    2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.

 4. After programming, the application starts automatically.
 Confirm that "Shell Application" is displayed on the UART terminal.